Holospin/GridSingularity/README.md

 # GridSingularity

-Suite of 3 automated tests made using Selenium IDE, which do the following:
+Suite of 3 automated tests made using Selenium IDE, I also added the .side file so that the suite can pe openned directly together

+The test do the following:

 The first test logins in the user, then checks to see if the control pannel is active, which means the user is logged in, then logs the user out.